RSchueder/COASTSERV_Model/README.md

 * Model.initiate_model() produces *.bc files for the requested constituents/subs
 * See subclasses DCSM and Guayaquil for examples of constructor parameters

-# Example of usage for a single pli
+# Example of usage for a single pli (see example.py)

 **DATA QUERY**